cupnoodle/fluffyes/79-xcode-previews-uikit.md

-We can leave the updateUIViewController function empty, as we don't have SwiftUI state that will update the view controller in this case.
+We can leave the updateUIViewController function empty, as we don't have SwiftUI state or binding that will update the view controller in this case.